 One of the major advantages of wind profilers to other wind measurement systems is their ability to continuously monitor the wind field.
-In addition, they can also be used to detect precipitation, measure major disturbances in the vertical velocity field (gravity waves and convective updrafts), measure the intensity turbulence and measure atmospheric stability.
-They can also provide detailed information on atmospheric virtual temperature through the addition of a Radio Acoustic Sounding System (RASS).
+In addition, they can also be used to detect precipitation, measure major features in the vertical velocity field (gravity waves and convective updrafts), estimate the intensity turbulence and measure atmospheric stability.
+They can also provide detailed information on the vertical profile of the atmospheric virtual temperature through the addition of a Radio Acoustic Sounding System (RASS).

 4.3.1 User requirements

-A good way to examine the impact of user requirements upon wind profiler operating parameters and design is to consider the following equation rewritten from [Gossard and Strauch, 1983]:
+A good way to examine the impact of user requirements upon wind profiler operating parameters and design is to consider the following simplified equation based on [Gossard and Strauch, 1983]:

 (4-12)